michilcutt/Platform_Computing/Assignment_2_User_Interactions/A2_Readme.md

 - [ ] Saves metrics into csv file (1 pt)
 - [ ] Monitors at least 4 metrics (1 pt)
+- [x] Updated my Button Look for Github
+- [x] Updated Logo of React-App to Personal Taste
 - [ ] DESCRIBE ANY OTHER FEATURES HERE.

 ## Screenshot and/or Video Walkthrough